tjburch/tjburch.github.io/_other/2020readinglist.md

 - _The Shift_ - Colby Martin
 - _Promise Me, Dad: A Year of Hope, Hardship, and Purpose_ - Joe Biden
 - _The Sin of Certainty_  - Peter Enns
+- _How to Be an Antiracist_ - Ibram X. Kendi

 ## The Great Courses Lectures Completed: